iamkevk/context_crafters/README.md

 ## License

-Please read the ***terms of use, licenses, copyrights, and proprietary*** for each of the above tools and datasets.
+Please refer to the ***terms of use, licenses, copyrights, and proprietary*** for each of the above tools and datasets respectively.